 - extracts active ingredients from herbal components,

-- supports the application properties of creams as a very light substance,
+- as a very light substance supports the application properties of creams significantly,

-- is a "penetration enhancer", which means that it penetrates the skin well and can transport active ingredients such as vitamins C and E well.
-(By the way, we saved ourselves the wordplay about penetration enhancers at this point.
-You're welcome.)
+- is a penetration enhancer, which means that it penetrates the skin well and can transport active ingredients such as vitamins C and E well.
+By the way, we saved ourselves the punctuation about the penetration enhancer at this point.
+You are welcome.en.)

 So far so good.
 But:

-Alcohol is bad for your skin (if it is bad alcohol)
+Alcohol is bad for your skin when it is bad alcoholt)

-For cosmetics, "bad" alcohol corresponds to the normal drinking alcohol that we know from spirits.
-This alcohol is often denatured in cosmetics with phthalates - this means: made inedible.
-What for?
-If it is not drinkable, it does not have to be taxed.
-This makes "bad" alcohol even cheaper.
-And even worse for your health, because:
+For cosmetics, bad alcohol corresponds to the usual drinking alcohol that we know from spirits.
+This alcohol is often denatured with phthalates in cosmetics, which means that it is made inedible.
+Why is it not drinkable, it does not have to be taxed.
+That makes bad alcohol even cheaper.
+And even worse for your health, because: denn:

-Phthalates are chemical softeners that get into your bloodstream through the skin.
+Phthalates are chemical emollients that enter your bloodstream through your skin.
 Not only can they damage the skin, they can also cause diabetes and are suspected of being hormonally effective - they can make you sterile!
-But this is almost "only" a side story of the bad alcohols.
+But that's almost just a side story of the bad alcohols.le.

-- damage your skin barrier: as an irritant, it attacks the skin's own protective sebum layer .
-This not only promotes dry skin, but makes it a target for bacteria and inflammation such as pimples and acne.
+harm your skin barrier: As an irritant substance, it attacks thethe skin's own protective sebum layer on.
+This not only promotes dry skin, but also makes it a target for bacteria and inflammation such as Pimples and acne.

-- contribute to skin diseases: you have skin problems anyway?
-Then keep your fingers off bad alcohol all the more!
-Whether neurodermatitis, acne or other inflammatory reactions - alcohol fuels them.
+contribute to skin diseases: You have skin problems anyway.
+Then stay away from bad alcohol even more!
+Whether atopic dermatitis, acne or other inflammatory reactions, alcohol actually fuels them.u.

 Here we also speak of fatty alcohols or wax alcohols.
 They are alcohols with long molecular chains.
-They are obtained from fatty acids that are contained in plants.
+They are made from fatty acids found in plants.

-Unlike bad alcohols, the fatty or wax alcohols provide a nourishing effect: they make the skin soft and supple, and at the same time they have a moisturizing effect.
-In total, the "good" alcohols can alleviate skin irritation and also prevent it!
+Unlike bad alcohols, fatty or wax alcohols have a nourishing effect: They make the skin soft and supple, and at the same time have a moisturizing effect.
+All in all, the good alcohols can soothe and prevent skin irritations!n!

 This is denatured drinking alcohol.
-We keep our hands off this one when it comes to cosmetics - but in terms of beer, wine and schnapps, this alcohol is also not good for the skin !
+We keep our hands off this when it comes to cosmetics when it comes to beer, wine and liquor Alcohol isn't good for your skin either!

-Good cosmetics must be "sober" and do without (bad) alcohols
+Good cosmetics have to be sober and do without bad alcoholmmen